wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/transport-parameters/hl7-transport-parameters.md

 # HL7 Parameters

+!!!
+Warning
+    This content is currently Work in Progress!

 When you implement an integration use case that handles HL7 messsages, you can use the following HL7 parameters in your [proxy service](../../../../develop/creating-artifacts/creating-a-proxy-service) artifact.

 !!!
 Info